 Gifted to the people of Altrincham in 1917 by wealthy industrialist John Leigh, this 14 acre park celebrated its centenary this year with a fabulous public event.
 The park is used for a multitude of sports activities, children’s play and of course dog walking and peaceful contemplation.
-The park holds a Green Flag award and boasts a variety of mature trees including a 250 year old English Oak as well as a Long Perennial Border flanking an Ornamental Garden which has recently been replanted with perennials and an annuals carpet bedding feature.
+The park holds a Green Flag award and boasts a variety of mature trees including a 250 year old English Oak as well as a Long Perennial Border flanking an Ornamental Garden and an annuals carpet bedding feature.

 It also houses the only aviary in Trafford which is home to around 70 birds including Zebra Finches, Budgerigars and Cockatiels.
 The Friends of John Leigh Park, founded in 2002, are extremely active, working alongside One Trafford to preserve and improve the park and its facilities including the aviary which they are solely responsible for.